Did you know that you could...

-I know it sounds crazy because we’re accustomed to hearing about people taking medication, various home remedies, topical creams, or even resorting to surgery in a desperate search for pain relief all with varying levels of success.
+I know it sounds crazy because we’re accustomed to hearing about people taking medication, various home remedies, topical creams, or even resorting to surgery in a desperate search for sciatica pain relief all with varying levels of success.

-I’m Dr. Hafeez Merani and I am honoured to have been named one of the three best chiropractors in Burnaby, B.C. who has helped countless patients get their life back by relieving them of their pain, using my highly recommended and effective chiropractic treatments.
+I’m Dr. Hafeez Merani and I am honoured to have been named one of the three best chiropractors in Burnaby, B.C. who has helped countless patients get their life back by relieving them of their excruciating sciatica pain, using my highly recommended and effective chiropractic treatments.

 So, what is Sciatica At-Home Pain Relief?